-The Council has to prepare group accounts where it has any interests in subsidiaries, associates and/or any joint controlled entities, subject to consideration of materiality.
+The Council has to prepare group accounts where it has any interests in subsidiaries, associates and any joint controlled ventures, subject to consideration of materiality and using uniform accounting policies.
+Each year assessments are made of the Council's relationship with its partners and where an external body is assessed as having a group relationship (in accounting terms), group accounts are prepared.